gderosa/thinclient-stuff/README.md

 Edit /home/.xinitrc to change window manager.

-The whole /media Linux directory is visible bu the RDP server under "Computer" as a system directory or remote unit.
+The whole /media Linux directory is visible to the RDP server under "Computer" as a system directory or remote unit.

 When you put an USB pendrive in your box, a Terminal will popup informing you that the device is being mounted and how to unmount.

 Enjoy ;)